Table of Contents

 In most of the digital circuits there are two voltage levels.
 They are labeled as “Low” (0) and “High” (1).
 The voltage supply determines the “Low” and “High”.

-Hardware, software, and networks comprises of digital system.
-Various elements combine to form a single system for example a computer.
+Hardware, software, and networks comprises of digital system and it can help you to combine various elements to form a single system for example a computer.

 A computer contains the components like the central processing unit, a hard disk, keyboard, mouse, screen, and others.